spacepy/spacepy/Doc/source/install_linux.rst

 CDF
 ===
-If building SpacePy from source, you will need to install the NASA CDF library.
-This is not required if installing from a binary wheel.
+The NASA CDF library is included if installing from a binary wheel.
+If building SpacePy from source or wish to use a different version of the CDF library, you will need to install it.

 It is recommended to install the ncurses library; on Ubuntu and Debian::